I beg to move,

 I am going to call John Howell now.
 I am imposing a four-minute time limit on your speech, Mr Howell, consistent with my previous guidance.
 I indicate to other speakers that after that, there will be a three-minute guideline.

 I will try to keep it as short as possible, Mr Bailey.
-I will start by re-emphasising the point I made in the intervention; I know that I am a bit of a Council of Europe buff, but I make no apology for saying it here.
+I start by re-emphasising the point I made in the intervention; I know that I am a bit of a Council of Europe buff, but I make no apology for saying it here.
 The issue is of great importance to the Council of Europe, both keeping journalists up to the mark and ensuring they do not exploit people, and ensuring that they are safe and that there is suitable protection for them.

 The reason we are concerned about this in the Council of Europe is one of self-preservation.
 So many journalists from around Europe are there that there is a great need to ensure that their interests are kept up to the mark.
 For example, the head of the Ukrainian delegation is himself a journalist, and he and I have a lot of discussions about journalism in Ukraine.
 In addition to Azerbaijan and the problems we have with Russia at the moment, Ukraine is also a place that needs to look after its journalists in a big way where they are under threat from the Russian invasion.